Starting Therapy

 -

-Therapeutic change isn’t always immediate or linear, but over time many people notice shifts in how they relate to themselves, to others, and to the difficulties that brought them to therapy.
+Therapeutic change is not always immediate or linear, but over time many people notice shifts in how they relate to themselves, to others, and to the difficulties that brought them to therapy.

-We’ll pay attention to changes both inside sessions and in day-to-day life, including whether situations feel more manageable, responses feel different, or your relationship to distress begins to shift.
+We'll pay attention to changes both inside sessions and in your day-to-day life, including whether situations feel more manageable, old patterns begin to loosen, or you find yourself responding in ways that better reflect your values and goals.

-Checking in on how the work is going is part of the process.
-We can review things together, reflect on what feels helpful or unhelpful, and adjust our focus if needed.
-Your sense of whether therapy is making a difference is an important part of that conversation.
+Part of my role is to regularly check in on how the work is progressing.
+We can review what feels helpful, what feels less helpful, and whether our focus needs to change.
+Your own sense of whether therapy is making a meaningful difference is an important part of that conversation.

 -